 Address a selection of these questions to the candidates in turn, as appropriate.

-How much exercise do you take each week?
+How much time do you spend at home?

 Speaking Part Two: Collaborative Task

 Now, in this part of the test, you're going to do something together.
 Here are some pictures of people in different situations.